-Northern LOCO approached us about their upcoming exchange with St. Pius X in Ottawa.
-The exchange offers Indigenous and non-Indigenous youth a chance to connect, listen, understand and walk forward together.
+Northern LOCO approached us about their exchange with students from St. Pius X in Ottawa.
+The exchange program offers Indigenous and non-Indigenous youth a chance to connect, listen, understand and walk forward together.
 The goal is to demystify, define and give voice and action to reconciliation.
 The exchange is also designed to build interpersonal and community connections.

 Program Coordinator Jason Collard is an Ottawa alumni, having founded Youth Ottawa before moving to Fort Providence, NT.
 He said the following of the exchange:

 “We hope to provide our youth with positive experiences that let them be at their best and just be the great kids that they are.”